Steema/TeeBI/README.md

 ### Deprecated

-The following features have been marked as obsolete / incompatible, and moved to a separate folder outside the product:
+Features marked as obsolete and moved to a separate folder, but still usable:

 - [Machine-learning](https://github.com/Steema/BI/wiki/machine-learning) (native data pass to R Language and Python Scikit)